 Debt accumulation is constrained by a legislated debt ceiling (currently CAD5.5 billion in gross debt) as well as an internal policy limit of 20% of gross interest costs as a percentage of operating revenues.
-Increases in TransLink's borrowing limit are subject to approval by the board of directors and Mayors' Council, although the debt ceiling has been increased several times since 2014 to accommodate higher debt requirements for capital costs, highlighting the authority's requirement for high levels of debt.
-The Mayors' Council also approves annual fare increases beyond the legislated limit and annual property tax revenue increases beyond a legislated limit.
-However, given that raising taxes during the coronavirus pandemic could be politically unpopular, we do not anticipate significant fare or tax increases beyond legislated limits in the near term.
-The terms of the federal/provincial pandemic support will require TransLink to limit fare increases to 2.3% annually until 2024.
+Increases in TransLink's borrowing limit are subject to approval by the board of directors and Mayors' Council, although the debt ceiling has been increased several times since 2014 - most recently in 2018 from CAD4 billion - to accommodate higher debt requirements for capital costs, highlighting the authority's requirement for high levels of debt.
+The Mayors' Council also approves annual fare increases and annual property tax revenue increases beyond legislated limits, although fare increases have been limited to 2.3% annually until 2024.
+Given that raising taxes during the coronavirus pandemic could be politically unpopular, we do not anticipate significant tax increases beyond legislated limits in the near term.